-The teacher provides stimulus that:
+The teacher provides unseen stimulus that:

-- includes - an alternate context that should be visible on 2 A4 pages or 1 A3 page with features of the setting, characteristics of individuals, factors from the individual, relationship, community and societal levels of influence from the social ecological model; primary data and secondary data including a minimum of two data trends over at least three data points - an alternate innovation that should be visible on 2 A4 pages or 1 A3 page with - characteristics of innovations relative advantage, compatibility, complexity, trialability and observability - information related to all RE-AIM steps to enable students to decide two for their response - is succinct enough for students to engage with during planning.
+- includes - an alternate context that should be visible on 2 A4 pages or 1 A3 page with - features of the setting and characteristics of people - factors from the individual, relationship, community and societal levels of influence from the social ecological model - information related to health literacy or social justice - primary data and secondary data including a minimum of two data trends over at least three data points (e.g. years, months, weeks) to establish a trend over time. - an alternate innovation that should be visible on 2 A4 pages or 1 A3 page with - characteristics of innovations relative advantage, compatibility, complexity, trialability and observability - information related to all RE-AIM steps to enable students to decide two for their response - is succinct enough for students to engage with during planning.

-- This is an individual supervised task that is completed in one session. - Time allowed - Planning time: 15 minutesWorking time: 120 minutes - Students may use two pages of approved notes (can include secondary source quotes, general prompts and cues, relevant graphics and/or tables and a reference list) during the examination.
+- This is an individual supervised task that is completed in one session.

+- Time allowed

+- Planning time: 15 minutes

+- Working time: 120 minutes

+- Students may use two pages of approved notes (can include secondary source quotes, general prompts and cues, relevant graphics and/or tables and a reference list) during the examination.